|Manufacturers of plugs

 for radios and household appliances.
 After WW II the product range was

-enlarged considerably, but nowadays Philips focuses on healthcare,
+enlarged considerably, but nowadays Philips focuses fully on

 |ELKO AS.
 Founded in 1945 in Oslo as